-Finding such a person can be tricky business.
-Going back to the analogy of a startup being marriage, then finding a cofounder is a lot like dating.
-Just replace the honeymoon period of bedroom shenanigans with late nights at the office screaming at your partner that their ideas are stupid.
+Finding such a person can be a tricky business.
+Going back to the analogy of a startup as a marriage, then finding a cofounder is a lot like dating.
+Just replace the honeymoon period with late nights at the office screaming at your partner that their ideas are stupid.

 For those looking for a cofounder, the best place to look is your professional network.
 People you’ve gone to school with or worked together with, maybe even someone at your co-working space.
 Someone who you know you can work with.

 You can also look into working together with family or friends.
 This does offer an advantage because of your shared history and a higher level of trust.
 But you have to remember to prevent that personal relationship from getting in the way of your professional one, and not many people are good at that.

 Of course, you can always create a founding team with a complete stranger.
 Not always a good thing, but can be if you manage to find the right person.
 Just don’t ask someone to be your cofounder if that person isn’t someone you’d hire to be your employee.